yeuchi/RunYasso800/README.md

 Customizable configuration is available under the menu selections.
 - Jog and Sprint distances can be reduced from 800 meter.
 - Number of iterations (Jog + Sprint) can be reduced from 10 X
-- GPS sampling rate can be modified within (3,000 - 80,000 milliseconds), default @ 20,000 milliseconds (20 seconds).
+- GPS sampling rate can be modified within (3 - 80 seconds), default @ 10 seconds.
 - Factory Reset for above default values is available in 'About' dialog box.

 MENU -> CONFIGURATION